stewmckendry/ai-delivery-framework/docs/pod_contribution_flow.md

   "patch_file": "string",
   "task_id": "string",
   "summary": "string",
-  "output_folders": ["string"]
+  "output_folders": ["string"],
+  "download_url": "string"
 }
 ```

-Used as the final step in the Pod output generation to signal a human to run local promotion.
-The `output_folders` are derived from `task.yaml.outputs` and serve as guidance.
+Used as the final step in the Pod output generation to signal a human to download the patch and run local promotion.

 ---